SpenceKonde/DxCore/README.md

 ### There is no A0 or PIN_PD0 aka 12 on DB-series or DD-series parts with less than 48 pins
 DB-series parts with 32 or 28 pins don't have a an analog channel 0.
 It's located on pin PD0, which was displaced by the `VDDIO`2 pin.
 Based on the errata - the PD0 pad exists on the chip... but doesn't have any bond wire attached to it.
 Per manufacturer recommendations we disable the digital input buffer to save power.

+### Link-time Optimization (LTO) support
+This core *always* uses Link Time Optimization to reduce flash usage - all versions of the compiler which support the tinyAVR Dx- Series parts also support LTO, so there is no need to make it optional, as was done with ATTinyCore.
+This was a HUGE improvement in codesize when introduced, typically on the order of 5-20%!

 ## Exposed Hardware Features

 ### ADC Support